CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Abstract

 \section{Abstract}

-Reasoning models think out loud, but much of what they say is noise.
-We introduce \method (\methodfull), a method that teaches models to reason more concisely by distilling their own concise behavior back into themselves.
-The entire approach reduces to one idea: condition the same model on a ``be concise'' instruction to obtain teacher logits, and minimize per-token reverse KL on the student's own rollouts.
-No ground-truth answers, no token budgets, no difficulty estimators.
-Just self-distillation.
-Yet this simplicity belies surprising sophistication: \method automatically compresses easy problems aggressively while preserving the deliberation needed for hard ones.
-On Qwen3-8B and Qwen3-14B, we achieve 57--59\% token reduction on MATH-500 while \emph{improving} accuracy by 9--16 points absolute.
-On AIME 2024, the 14B model gains 10 points with 41\% compression.
-The secret?
-Much of what reasoning models produce is not just redundant---it is actively harmful, compounding errors with every unnecessary token.
+Reasoning models often generate far more tokens than a task requires, which raises inference cost and can compound errors.
+We introduce \method (\methodfull), an on-policy self-distillation method that teaches a model to reason more concisely by distilling its own concise behavior back into itself.
+The method uses a single idea: condition the same model on a ``be concise'' instruction to obtain teacher logits, then minimize the per-token reverse KL divergence between the student and this teacher on the student's own rollouts.
+It requires no ground-truth answers, no token budgets, and no difficulty estimators.
+The reverse-KL objective is naturally difficulty-adaptive: it compresses easy problems aggressively while preserving the reasoning steps that hard problems require.
+On Qwen3-14B, \method cuts reasoning length by up to 56\% on MATH-500 and 38\% on the harder AIME 2024, while improving MATH-500 accuracy by up to 3.3 points over the base model and holding AIME 2024 accuracy within about one point.
+This behavior generalizes across model sizes and families: Qwen3-8B shows the same compression with accuracy preserved, and DeepSeek-R1-Distill-Llama-8B improves accuracy on all five benchmarks while shortening its responses.
+General capabilities are preserved across all three models.
 Code is available at \url{https://github.com/HJSang/OPSD_Reasoning_Compression}.